sammaxfleet/LA-MASIA-PROJECT-1/README.md

 * Expect a contact page.

-Visual Design
+## Visual Design
- Fonts
+ Fonts:
  I decided on using the OSWALD font for the whole page.
  I personally feel the Oswald font is quite striking, and bold.
- The text id bold as I feel the site makes a statement for how succesful the Acadmey is where if it was soft & light it wouldn't really capture the winning/boldness of La Masia.
+ The text is solid & definite, it is giving the User information that they may then applicate.
+So it needs to be direct & clear, I personally feel Oswald offers that visually.

  ![Font](assets/images/fonts.png)

- IMAGE

- Icons
+ ## Icons
  * I used the website https://fontawesome.com/ for the icones in use on the site.
  * They are utilised as classes in the <i> tag.
- * I used them for company-ethos
+ * I used them for company-ethos on the first page.
  * They are also uses for socials in the footer.